 Unlimited tolerance must lead to the disappearance of tolerance.
 If we extend unlimited tolerance even to those who are intolerant, if we are not prepared to defend a tolerant society against the onslaught of the intolerant, then the tolerant will be destroyed, and tolerance with them. — In this formulation, I do not imply, for instance, that we should always suppress the utterance of intolerant philosophies; as long as we can counter them by rational argument and keep them in check by public opinion, suppression would certainly be unwise.
 But we should claim the right to suppress them if necessary even by force; for it may easily turn out that they are not prepared to meet us on the level of rational argument, but begin by denouncing all argument; they may forbid their followers to listen to rational argument, because it is deceptive, and teach them to answer arguments by the use of their fists or pistols.
 We should therefore claim, in the name of tolerance, the right not to tolerate the intolerant.

-We should not be focusing on what’s obvious: most Canadians believe in tolerance.
-The question should be “do the people emigrating to our country believe in tolerance?”
+The majority of Canadians believe in tolerance.
+This is obvious, and doesn’t warrant much skepticism.
+The question should be “Do the people emigrating to our country believe in tolerance?”

-Reciprocity is a necessary condition for a well-functioning and cohesive society.
-Everyone must adhere to, embrace, and impart to their children, the organically agreed upon cultural norms that represent the nation.
+Reciprocity and trust are both necessary for a well-functioning and cohesive society.
+Everyone must adhere to, embrace, and impart to their children, the agreed upon cultural norms that reflect the nation.
 One group of people cannot have special privileges and rights while another group of people is denied these same privileges and rights.
-What we expect of ourselves, we must also expect of others, and vice versa.
+What we expect of ourselves we must also expect of others, and vice versa.

 If enough people enter Canada that don’t believe in tolerance, it will slowly degrade.
-Without reciprocation, the tolerant will be overwhelmed by the intolerant.
-In the end there will be no one left to fight, in the name of tolerance, the right not to tolerate the intolerant.
+The tolerant will eventually be overwhelmed by the intolerant.
+The erosion of reciprocity and trust may lead us down this path.

-The same can be said of diversity.
-You probably have heard the phrase “diversity is our strength” incessantly in political speeches and the mainstream media.
-It’s heralded as a testament of our multicultural ethos, an attitude that we should strive to move past the rigidity and purism associated with ethnic nationalism.
+You’ve probably heard the phrase “Diversity is our strength” incessantly in political speeches, university campuses, and the media.
+It’s heralded as a testament to our multicultural ethos, an attitude that we should strive to move past the rigidity and purism associated with ethnic nationalism.

 However, do the people we are letting into our country from around the globe also believe that “diversity is strength”?
-There is the strong possibility that they will integrate and absorb our values, but what if they swell to such large numbers that the incentive to integrate becomes much less desirable?
+There is the possibility that they will integrate and absorb our values, but what if they swell to such large numbers that the incentive to integrate becomes much less desirable?
 What if they decide that tolerance is not a virtue and that diversity is poisonous?
+What if they decide to preserve their own culture instead, despite it being perfectly incongruent with ours?

 If we wish for Canada to preserve the current values that we all know and revere, we must defend it from those who aim to destroy it.
 There is no virtue is tolerating cultural suicide.